 Principle 2: The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the company.

-The present Board comprises five members, three of whom forming a majority are Independent Directors, with one of them being a Lead Independent Director.
+The present Board of four (4) members comprises one (1) Executive Director, one (1) Non-Independent and Non-Executive Director and two (2) of Independent Directors, with one of them being a Lead Independent Director.